purinda/stash-cli/README.md

 * Unzip master.zip to the directory where you keep additional apps.
 `unzip master.zip -d ~/apps/pystash`

+* `cd` into the project that you have configured to use pystash (refer to Configure section), create a branch, commit your work then push it up to the origin repository which pystash is pointed at as well.
+Then run `~/apps/pystash/pystash.py` to automatically create the pull-request interactively using pystash.

+* [Optional] You can run pystash as a git command by adding a symlink to the `pystash.py` file within your bin directory with the git command naming convention.
+> for an example: if you had a bin directory in your home (~/bin) which is sourced using your .bash_profile then adding a symlink using the command `ln -s ~/apps/pystash/pystash.py ~/bin/git-pystash` let you run pystash by typing `git pystash` or `git-pystash`.
+(You may need to restart your terminal after doing so or re-source the .bash_profile).

-## Configure
+### Configure
 pystash uses its own settings section within the .git/config file of the project.
 Therefore you may need to edit the .git/config of the git repo you need to use with pystash and place following settings with the parameters from your stash configuration.

 ```